-To define your own process group metadata, you can leverage one or more Cloud Foundry service instances that have the name
+To define your own process group metadata, you can use one or more Cloud Foundry service instances that have the name

 dynatrace as a substring.
 For example: